gauravanand1212/tournament_results/README.md

 - You also need a virtual machine (Vagrant) to run the database and the commands (please see online documentation for vagrant to run Vagrant VM)
-- Once you have logged into your vagrant VM (vagrant file can be obtained from Udacity:), run psql commands to create a database and import commands from tournament.sql to create tables needed for the application from within the database
+- Once you have logged into your vagrant VM (vagrant file can be obtained from Udacity:), run psql and import commands from tournament.sql to create the database, tables and views needed for the application
 - Run the file tourament_test.py to view result of each test operation